kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 * While many people have utilities, such as editor hooks, that auto-format their go source files with `gofmt`, there is a Makefile target called `format` which can be used to do this task for you.
-* The `build-darwin` and `build-linux` Makefile targets can be used to build those respective platform specific executables.
-The output binaries are placed in the `bin/darwin_amd64` or `bin/linux_amd64` directories.
-  By default, `make build` will build the current system's os/arch's binaries.
+* `make build` will build binaries for linux/amd64 only.

 ## Testing